Vision (Marvel Comics): Publication history

 The character has a capacity for emotions but is primarily driven by logic and curiosity.
 Unused to emotions and how they could influence his behavior, he would be at times guarded or unsure how to express himself.
 His personality has been compared with Spock from Star Trek, but Thomas said he was barely aware of the TV series at the time and was influenced by the Adam Link character created by Otto Binder, one of the first fictional robots treated as a sympathetic character rather than only a mechanical tool or a monster.
 Artist John Buscema designed the character by adjusting the appearance of Aarkus.
 Originally, Thomas wanted the character to be colored chalk-white, befitting his ghostly name.
-Printing limitations of the time would have rendered him colorless by leaving that portion of the page un-inked rather than using white ink, meaning it would be more vulnerable to smudges and that images and text on the other side of the page would possibly be visible and seem to overlap the character.
+Printing limitations of the time would have rendered him colorless by leaving that portion of the page un-inked rather than using white ink, meaning it would be more vulnerable to smudges because images and text on the other side of the page would possibly be visible and seem to overlap the character.
 Thomas and Buscema settled on giving the character a colorful costume and red skin.
 The original Vision, Aarkus, had been depicted with light green or sometimes light blue skin in his original comics.
-Red was chosen for the new android character because Thomas believed Marvel readers had gotten to used to blue skin indicating a member of the Atlantean race, while green skin could bring comparisons to the Hulk.
+Red was chosen for the new android character because Thomas believed Marvel readers had gotten used to blue skin indicating a member of the Atlantean race, while green skin could bring comparisons to the Hulk.

 The android Vision first appeared in The Avengers #57 (published in August 1968 but with a cover date indicating October).
 The cover of the issue was an homage to the first page of the first comic story to feature Aarkus.
 When Thomas created Ultron, he gave the robot an origin of having been created by Dr. Hank Pym and then turning on his creator.
 Thomas mirrored this by having Ultron create the Vision to be his son and ally, only to then have the new android join his enemies, the Avengers.
 To cement the character was not truly as cold and emotionless as he might appear, and that the stories would not treat him as if he were, The Avengers #58 included a scene where, after realizing he has been accepted by the Avengers not only as a new teammate but as a person, Vision excuses himself and silently cries.

+Vision appeared with Spider-Man in Marvel Team-Up #5 (1972), "A Passion of the Mind", in which they defeat a giant robot scout from the Kree-Skrull War that was interfering with Vision's brain waves.